SQLLord/Migratelabs/tech-connect-migration-lab/SQL/docs/sql-db-migration-lab-instructions.md

 This was devised to list the procedure/steps/instructions to migrate the (AdventureWorks2019_xxx) database running on Azure VM **to Azure SQL DB** using ADS and DMS.

-Note that this lab assumes a SQL DB instance is already pre-deployed for you.
+**Note that this lab assumes a SQL DB instance is already pre-deployed for you.**

-===

 # Pre-Requisites